The Sharp Erd\H{o}s-Tur\'an Inequality: Introduction

 \subsection{Questions and History}

-The original work of Erd\H{o}s and Tur\'an \cite{ET} is partly motivated by number theoretic questions like bounding real roots for a polynomial.
-Indeed another earlier work of Erd\H{o}s and Tur\'an \cite{ETReal} in particular studies the distribution $\{ a_n \} \subseteq [-1,1]$ depending on the value of $f(z) = \prod_j (z-a_j)$ on $[-1,1]$.
-The height function $\cH[f]$ is reasonably defined for a polynomial $f(z)$ with the normalizing factor $\sqrt{|a_0 a_n|}$, since the reflection of $f$ with respect to the unit circle preserves the angular distribution up to a rotation.
-Therefore it is natural to imagine that the interesting case to study is actually when all the roots of $f$ lie on $|z|=1$.
-This in fact has been observed and justified by \cite{schur}.
+In an earlier work \cite{ETReal}, Erd\H{o}s and Tur\'an studied the relation between the discrepancy of a distribution $\{ z_i \} \subseteq [-1,1]$ and the values of $f(z) = \prod_j (z-z_j)$ on $[-1,1]$.
+This might be the origin of the inequality we are considering in this paper.
+Actually we can consider Theorem \ref{thm:main} as an analogue by replacing the interval $[-1,1]$ with the unit circle.
+Indeed it has been observed by \cite{schur} that in order to prove Theorem \ref{thm:main} it suffices to consider polynomials with unimodular roots.
 Therefore the question at the core is fundamentally the following: given $f(z) = \prod_j (z- z_j)$ with $z_j= e^{2\pi i \theta_j}$, what is the minimal value of $\max_{|z|=1} |f(z)|$?

 With such a simple and clean form of this question, the inequality of Erd\H{o}s and Tur\'an inevitably has connections to many questions in different areas.
-In \cite{ET} the inequality is also applied to recover the result of Jentzsch \cite{jent} and Szeg\H{o} \cite{szego} in complex analysis that every point of the circle of convergence for a power series is a limit point of zeros of its partial sums.
-It is also noted by \cite{ETReal} that such an equidistribution theorem has a potential theoretic characterization that dates back to Hilbert in 1897.
+Besides the application to bounding the number of real roots of polynomials, in \cite{ET} this inequality is also applied to recover the result of Jentzsch \cite{jent} and Szeg\H{o} \cite{szego} in complex analysis that every point of the circle of convergence for a power series is a limit point of zeros of its partial sums.
+It is noted by \cite{ETReal} that such an equidistribution theorem has a potential theoretic characterization that dates back to Hilbert in 1897.
 We can imagine that the roots of a polynomial are negatively charged particles and they repel each other with a force, and equidistribution corresponds to a state where the energy is minimized.
 Indeed, one of our main tools in this paper will be to apply recent development in modern potential theory and energy minimization to review this old question.
 Potential theoretic approach has also appeared in studies of closely related questions, for example in Bilu's result on equidistribution of roots for $f(z)\in \mathbb{Z}[x]$ \cite{Bilu}, see \cite{GranExpo} for a nice exposition.
 This result also has applications towards small points on abelian varieties \cite{zhang1,zhang}.
 In \cite{Fekete}, this inequality is applied to study distribution of roots of Fekete polynomials, which has applications on the distribution of $L$-function values.